SaacPSI/saac/Components/Unity/README.md

 **Exporters Max Low Frequency Streams** Not used for the moment, will be used with [RemoteExporter](https://github.com/microsoft/psi/blob/master/Sources/Runtime/Microsoft.Psi/Remoting/RemoteExporter.cs).

-**Exporters Starting Port** Starting port for exporter each new exporter will increment this number.
+**Exporters Starting Port** Starting port for exporter each new exporter will increment this number. **Make sure it's same range than others \psi application!**

 **Text Log Object** Optionnal object to log in scene the \psi part of the application.
 If not set log will be displayed in the console.